Call4Cloud | MMP-C | Autopilot | Device Preparation

 When you need to update all apps with Winget specify the upgrade – -all parameter.

-If you want to make sure your apps are upgraded each week you need to create a PowerShell script and convert it to a Win32app.
+If you want to ensure your apps are upgraded each week you need to create a PowerShell script and convert it to a Win32app.
 This script will create an additional PowerShell script and attach it to a task schedule.
 Please Note: Sometimes stuff changes and I need to update my blog.
 I needed to add the –accept-source-agreements , otherwise, the upgrade was still waiting for approval!

 $content = @'